-Our scholarships range in dollar amount, academic interests, and age.
+Our scholarships range in award amount, academic interests, and age.
 Whether you are a graduating high school senior or early in your professional career, we are pleased to provide financial opportunities and recognition to assist with collegiate and post-educational endeavors.
 Please be sure to review individual scholarship eligibility requirements and deadlines.

 - Be a member of the NAACP.
 If you are not a member of the NAACP, join today.

 - Be African American or a person of color.

 - Be currently enrolled full-time or accepted to an accredited college or university in the U.S.

 - Be a graduating high school senior, undergraduate student, or graduate student for applicable scholarships.

 - Possess a grade point average of 3.0 or above on a 4.0 system.

 - Demonstrate interest in a relevant field of study where applicable.
 For additional information, see the scholarship you are applying for.

 The Agnes Jones Jackson Scholarship is one of many funding opportunities available to Black students through NAACP's Inspire Initiatives.
 The Agnes Jones Jackson Scholarship honors the late Agnes Jones Jackson who was a long-time NAACP member from the San Francisco branch.
 This is a non-renewable scholarship opportunity.